Home

 1880 - 97 x 150 cm - Oil on canvas

-Shelburne Museum, Vermont >
+Shelburne Museum, Vermont, USA

 No. 59 - Entrée du petit bras de la Seine à Vétheuil.